davidcalikes/Late-Gigs/docs/README.md

 * I would also like to provide users with more flexibility regarding their data points, allowing for matches that are within a range of genres and have less or more than a set number of members etc. I purposely gave each data point a data type that will help facilitate this during the development of Late Gigs v2.0

-* The current version of Late Gigs requires the owner of the site to manually reset the database at the beginning of every week.
+* The current version of Late Gigs requires the owner of the app to manually reset the database at the beginning of every week.
 In the future, I will automate this feature so that the Google Sheets are cleared for a new week.
 I would also like to collect the data from previous weeks to establish patterns of user behaviour accross time.
-This could prove useful to Venues and acts and could be a way to begin monetising the site.
+This could prove useful to Venues and acts and could be a way to begin monetising the app.

-* I would also like to include the option of monetising the site by offering users a way to gain a higher priority listing for a small fee.
+* I would also like to include the option of monetising the app by offering users a way to gain a higher priority listing for a small fee.

 * In future versions of this app I would like to implement a priority scheme that would reward venues that provide Late Gigs with their IMRO registration number.
 I feel this would provide further security for the app and would eliminate the possibility of someone maliciously making bookings on behalf of venues.